 As part of a project by the Slovak Game Developers Association, a collection of early communist-era video games received their first English translation and digital publication that offers a unique glimpse into Eastern Europe in the early 1980s.

 The development of video games in the early 1980s was a really exciting time.
 While big names were already converging (Activision, Ubisoft, etc.), there was also a wild west vibe where anyone with a home computer and a little bit of ambition had the tools to create a competitive game release.
-And with the proliferation of cheaper computers like the ZX Spectrum
+And with the proliferation of cheaper computers like the ZX Spectrum, it meant that even those who grew up within Czechoslovak communism could express themselves through the development of games.

 In an essay accompanying the digital publication of this collection of classic, almost unknown games, the Slovak Design Center Maroš Brojo describes the project as revealing “an essential part of the history of self-production which, like other historical works, is part of our cultural heritage”.